enflow/wsl2-php-development/README.md

 # SSH Agent
 For specific sync or SSH actions, an SSH agent is required.
 It's recommended to integrate this with 1Password and have your SSH keys defined there.
-The following tutorial helps with setting up an auto-starting agent: https://gist.github.com/WillianTomaz/a972f544cc201d3fbc8cd1f6aeccef51
+The following tutorial helps with setting up an auto-starting agent: https://developer.1password.com/docs/ssh/integrations/wsl
-Notes:
-- Place `npiperelay.exe` in `C:\Users\XXXXX\npiperelay`.
-Don't forget to add this to the Windows path
-- Restarting the terminal via `wsl --shutdown` or restarting the PC (closing Terminal won't do the trick)
-- Add the `source $HOME/.agent-bridge.sh` to the `.zshrc`

 # Starting up
 We've defined a `restart` function in our `~/.bash_aliases` file to help starting up.
 When your machine is started up, you need to run `restart` as the first commando to start all services up.
 This function should look something like: